gsoft-inc/wl-web-configs/docs/default.md

 ### Filling the gap

 While a collection of common configurations gets us closer to that goal, on their own, configuration libraries are not enough to reach it.
 There is still a need to install and assemble those configurations correctly in the new application, which can also be a challenge.
-To fill this gap, we choosed to invest as well in a [CLI](https://github.com/gsoft-inc/wl-foundry-cli) to scaffold new web applications and libraries.
+To fill this gap, we will also invest into a __CLI__ to scaffold new web applications and libraries.

 ### Best of both worlds

-With the CLI, developers can generate fully configured web applications in a few minutes.
+With the CLI, developers will have the ability to generate fully configured web applications in a few minutes.
 However, contrary to configuration libraries, a CLI alone is only good at creating the initial files of an application, it doesn't help with the **maintenance** or the **adoption of new features** offered by tools over time.

 That's why we need both, there's a strong synergy between a collection of configuration libraries and a CLI.